Back to Blog

 Should I feed puppy food to an underweight adult rescue?

 Not automatically.
-Life-stage food should match age and veterinary assessment—not just “thinness.”
+Life-stage food should match age and veterinary assessment—not just "thinness."
+Some underweight adults need more calories from an adult formula; others have medical causes for weight loss that puppy food will not fix.

 Can PetMealPlanner help?

-Yes—our calculator helps you think about portioning and goals alongside your veterinarian’s plan.
+Yes—our calculator helps you think about portioning and goals alongside your veterinarian's plan.
+Use it after you know current weight and chosen food.

 Disclaimer: Educational content only.
 For medical concerns, contact your veterinarian.